amalalbert/amalalbert/README.md

 - 👋 Hi, I’m @amalalbert
 - 👀 I’m interested in computers and smart devices
-- 🌱 I’m currently learning Software Development
+- 🌱 I’m currently learning Native Android Development
 - 💞️ I’m looking to collaborate on AR Projects Using Sceneform/ViroCore
 - 📫 How to reach me -> amalalbert238@gmail.com